centrica-engineering/nucleus-docs/docs/components/ns-landmark.md

 ### Hillside Landmark

-TODO: include supporting image for these content guidelines.

 | field-type | Guidelines |
 | :--- | :--- |
 | sub-heading | sub-headings are used to indicate the primary section or to reinforce a brand message.
 Short and simple words tend to work better and it is recommended to keep the length between 1 and 5 words |